 Perhaps the most effective recovery toy for de-pumping and releasing the forearm muscles.
 Also very effective on calves, quads, hamstrings, and IT bands.

-Some climbers claim that these have single-handedly saved their fingers.
+Some rock climbers claim that these have single-handedly saved their fingers.
 These spikey rings apply pressure, promote blood flow, and break down scar tissue in the fingers.
 Ethan Pringle climbed with a ring in his pocket and massaged his fingers at the no-hands stance on Jumbo Love (5.15b).

 Inexpensive, easy to travel with, best recovery toy for fingers.